Aryan-Elite/Google-Calender-Assistant/README.md

-# Calvin: A Google Calendar Assistant
+Google Calendar Assistant 🗓️

-Google Calendar LLM Assistant built with Next.js, FastAPI, and MongoDB.
-Assistant logic built using [Langchain](https://www.langchain.com/) and the OpenAI API.
+An AI-powered appointment booking assistant that integrates Google Calendar with LLM (Large Language Model) reasoning.
+This project was built as part of an AI Agent Developer Internship assignment at LaikaTest.

+The assistant uses LangChain, OpenAI API, and tool calling to handle end-to-end appointment booking:

+Conversational chatbot interface (feels like a real support agent).

+Collects user details (name, email, doctor, date, and time).

+Confirms details before booking.

+Creates appointments in Google Calendar automatically.

 ![Calvin Homepage](/screenshots/calvin.png)